TempestasLudi/TI1216-TwoBrains/doc/index.md

 `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`

-If the Authorization field is correct, the server will start looking at the request itself and respond with either the requested data or a 400 Bad Request.
+<aside class="warning">If the Authorization field is correct, the server will start looking at the request itself and respond with either the requested data or a 400 Bad Request.</aside>

 > A http request containing an Authorization field may look like